RogueOneEcho/superseded-how-to-setup-deluge-with-protonvpn-portforward/README.md

 # Deluge via Proton VPN with port forwarding

+This is part 1 of the series: [Deluge via Proton VPN with port forwarding](https://github.com/RogueOneEcho/how-to-setup-deluge-with-protonvpn-portforward).

-This guide shows how to make Deluge connectable via Proton VPN with port forwarding.
+This part shows how to make Deluge connectable via Proton VPN with port forwarding.

 All services are run in Docker containers and managed with Docker Compose.